QuickBox/pro_v3_translations/README.md

 > Join us on our [Official Discord](https://discord.gg/mca7RSv5pa)!

+## 🚀 CLI Modularization

+The CLI language system has been successfully modularized from a single monolithic file into **16 focused, maintainable modules**.
+This improvement provides:

+- **Better Organization**: Functions are grouped by logical purpose (core, software, SSL, database, etc.)
+- **Easier Maintenance**: Developers can work on specific modules without affecting others
+- **Improved Collaboration**: Multiple contributors can work on different modules simultaneously
+- **100% Backward Compatibility**: All existing scripts and commands continue to work unchanged

+For detailed information about the CLI modular structure, see [CLI/lang/en/README.md](CLI/lang/en/README.md).

 ## 🛠️ Contributing a New Language

 Contributing is easy and we're happy to help you through the process.
 Here's how you can get started: